DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/shiny.png" style="border:none;" />
 </div>

-**February 7th *and* 14th** - Even if your analysis pipeline is transparent and reproducible, that doesn't mean the data is _accessible_ to your fellow labmates and colleagues.
+**February 7th** - Even if your analysis pipeline is transparent and reproducible, that doesn't mean the data is _accessible_ to your fellow labmates and colleagues.
 To address this issue, you'll learn to use [ggvis](http://ggvis.rstudio.com/), [shiny](http://www.shinyapps.io/), and [shinyapps](http://www.shinyapps.io/) to design a user-friendly web interface that allows collaborators -- no matter where they may be -- to quickly view reactive graphs and tables populated with your data.
 Lecture slides available [here](https://www.icloud.com/keynote/0gbQABLqg3YzrSnuHHUHyFVWg#Lecture13%5FShiny)

 <div style="clear:both"></div>